SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-is-my-xna-game-dead-yet.markdown

-                Now as the Phone state object works just like any other dictionary, we just need to find our state and pull it back, one thing to keep in mind is that it may not be there, remember the first time we start up our game the activation event is still called before the game has finished loading, so before we try we need to check.&nbsp; then it is just a case of doing the reverse operation with both the Menu and Game states.
+                Now as the Phone state object works just like any other dictionary, we just need to find our state and pull it back, one thing to keep in mind is that it may not be there, remember the first time we start up our game the activation event is still called before the game has finished loading, so before we try we need to check.  then it is just a case of doing the reverse operation with both the Menu and Game states.

-                So first the menus, we need to get back to the right screen first right?.&nbsp; So when we stored the Screen states, we just collected a list of screens in the correct order, so we need to turn this list back into the set of classes used by the game and put them back in to play (now this was where the CC GSM sample was good as I re-learned something new, getting a class from a string):
+                So first the menus, we need to get back to the right screen first right?.
+So when we stored the Screen states, we just collected a list of screens in the correct order, so we need to turn this list back into the set of classes used by the game and put them back in to play (now this was where the CC GSM sample was good as I re-learned something new, getting a class from a string):

-                &nbsp;